 Presley Martin was born in February 1830 in Kingwood, Preston County, WV, the son of Henry and Keziah (Miner) Martin.
-He is one of two proven Confederate soldiers during the Civil War in an extended family of more than 115 Union military members.
+He is one of two proven Confederate soldiers of the Civil War in an extended family of more than 170 Union military members.

-In the early '50s, when in his early 20s, Presley married Emeline Zinn (1823-1889), the daughter of Michael and Nancy Zinn.
-She was seven to 10 years older than her husband, and is thought to have brought a young son into the marriage, Elias Martin.
+In the early 1850s, when in his early 20s, Presley married Emeline Zinn (1823-1889), the daughter of Michael and Nancy Zinn.
+She was seven to 10 years older than her husband, and is thought to have brought a young son into the marriage, Elias Zinn, who later changed his name to Martin.

 Presley "served as a soldier in the civil war, and was in the Confederate army," said the Fairmont (WV) Times.